-Unscheduled Visit Step Procedure Details U.1 Reason for unscheduled visit Indicate if the only reason for the visit is that the subject requires additional test articles.
-If the reason is other than resupply of previously dispensed lenses, specify the reason for the visit.
-U.2 Chief Complaints (if applicable) Record the subject's chief complaints for reasons for the unscheduled visit.
-U.3 Adverse Events and Concomitant Medications Review (if applicable) Review any changes to the subject's medical history or concomitant medications from the previous study visit.
+Step Procedure Details U.1 Reason for unscheduled visit Indicate if the only reason for the visit is that the subject requires additional test articles.
+If the reason is other than

+Step Procedure Details resupply of previously dispensed lenses, specify the reason for the visit.
+U.2 Chief Complaints (if applicable) Record the subject's chief complaints for reasons for the unscheduled visit U.3 Adverse Events and Concomitant Medications Review (if applicable) Review any changes to the subject's medical history or concomitant medications from the previous study visit.
 Record any changes, and any adverse events.
-U.4 Entrance VA (if applicable) Record the entrance distance visual acuity (OD, OS) to the nearest letter.
-U.5 Subjective Sphero-cylindrical Refraction (if applicable) Perform bare-eye subjective sphero-cylindrical refraction with a phoropter (adopt the maximum plus to maximum visual acuity (MPMVA) approach and use the duo-chrome test for binocular balancing) and record the best corrected distance visual acuity to the nearest letter (OD, OS).
+U.4 Entrance VA (if applicable) Record the entrance distance visual acuity (OD, OS and OU) to the nearest letter.
+U.5 Subjective Sphero-cylindrical Refraction (if applicable) The investigator will complete a subjective refraction (sphere and cylinder) and record the resultant distance visual acuity OD, OS, and OU to the nearest letter.
 U.6 Slit Lamp Biomicroscopy (if applicable) FDA Slit Lamp Classification Scale will be used to grade the findings.
+If no slit lamp finding is noted on the EDC form it is considered as a zero "0" grade for all observations listed.
+Note: If the subject has Grade 3 or 4 slit lamp findings on the FDA scale, then they must be followed as an adverse event.
+Adverse events must be reported to the JJVC monitors immediately.
+Limbal and Bulbar Conjunctival Hyperemia findings (████████) and Corneal Staining Assessment (████████) will be emphasized using a more detailed scale.
+After the slit lamp examination, at the discretion of the Investigator, rinse the subject's eyes thoroughly with rewetting drops or saline.
+U.7 Dispensing (if applicable) Additional lenses may be dispensed if one is lost or torn during the wearing period.

-If the clearance of the fluorescein needs to be expedited, preservative-free rewetting drops may be instilled.
-U.7 Dispensing (if applicable) If the subject requires additional lenses to complete the wear period and is eligible to do so, provide additional lenses per the dispensing instructions given in the detailed study procedures.
-U.8 Exit Visual Acuity (if applicable) Record the subject's exit distance visual acuity (OD, OS) to the nearest letter.
+Step Procedure Details U.8 Exit Visual Acuity (if applicable) Record the subject's exit distance visual acuity (OD, OS and OU) to the nearest letter.